DavidMorgan92/wanderlust/README.md

 ##### Data Storage

 A mock data store will be used to back the website.
-It can be initialized from a JSON file.
+The fetch API will be used to get data from a JSON file.
 This will avoid the need to build a real back end for the website, allowing development of the front end to continue independently of the back end.

 The data store will contain a structured dataset representing the information about the available travel packages such as location, flights, hotels and price.

 #### Provide a user interface that is similar to what is provided by competitors' websites

+##### Search Form Input

+The three websites chosen for competitor research all have slightly different ways of inputting data into the search form.
+I will choose to imitate that provided by Jet2Holidays because it appears easy to use and to implement which is suitable for a minimum viable product.

+The inputs are:

+1. From
+2. To
+3. Leaving
+4. Nights
+5. Guests

+Apart from the Guests input, which can be changed at any time, the inputs must be completed in order; subsequent inputs are disabled until the preceding ones are filled.

+The From input is a [combo box](https://en.wikipedia.org/wiki/Combo_box) for the departure airport.
+Additionally there is a button to show a modal which contains a list of departure airports.
+This allows choosing multiple options.

+The To input is a combo box for either the destination city, country, or hotel name.
+There is a button to show a modal which contains a list of destinations sorted alphabetically first by country then city.

+The Leaving input when clicked shows a modal which contains a date picker that allows a single selection.
+Not all dates are allowed.

+The Nights input is a drop down that allows a simple integer selection.
+Not all integer values are allowed.

+The Guests input shows a modal with with an array of Room cards.
+There is a button to allow the user to add a Room.
+Each Room card has an X button to remove it in the corner, as long as there is more than one in the array.
+Each Room card has a number input for the number of adults (minimum 1) and number of children (total of both must not be more than 8).
+The total number of people booked must not be more than 19 across all rooms.
+A phone number is provided to allow customers to make larger group bookings.

+Once all these inputs are complete and valid the search button will be enabled.

 ##### Map View